Esterio Segura Mora: Collective exhibitions

 Among the collective exhibitions was La Misión, seen at the Dominico San Juan de Letrán Convent Gallery, Havana, in 1992.
 In 1993 Mora was part of an important and famous exhibition, Las metáforas del templo at the Centro de Desarrollo de las Artes Visuales in Havana.
 Una de Cada Clase was the name of an exhibition in 1995 organized by the Ludwig Foundation of Cuba.
 In 1998 he was in the show La isla a flote at the Der Brücke Gallery, Buenos Aires, Argentina.
 In 1999 he presented Trabajando p’al inglé at the Concourse Gallery, Barbican Center, London.

 Awards

 In 1988 Mora won the Prize of Unión de Escritores y Artistas de Cuba (UNEAC).
 In 1992 he obtained a Mention in the National Triannial of small sculpture at the Centro de Desarrollo de las Artes Visuales, Havana.
 Between 1995 and 1996 he was Artist in Residence at the Gaswork Studio, London.
 In 1997 he was Artist in Residence at the Ludwig Forum für Internationale Kunst, Aachen, Germany.

 Collections

-His works can be found in the Museo Nacional de Bellas Artes de La Habana, Kendall Art Center The Rodriguez Collection, Miami, Florida and in The New Museum of Latin American Art, University of Essex, Essex, UK.
+His works can be found in the Museo Nacional de Bellas Artes de La Habana, the Pérez Art Museum Miami, the Kendall Art Center, the Rodriguez Collection, Miami, Florida, the New Museum of Latin American Art, University of Essex, Essex, UK and in the Tampa Museum of Art, Tampa, Florida.